GRAINS-Wheat falls on weak U.S. demand, Ukraine grain shipments

 Demand for U.S. wheat is further muted by a firmer U.S. dollar.FRX/

 Meanwhile, shipments of Ukrainian wheat continue to leave Black Sea ports, easing global demand.
-25 vessels have left Ukraine's Black Sea ports under a U.N.-brokered grain export deal.
+25 vessels have left under a U.N.-brokered grain export deal.

 "All of this is coming to a head," said Mike Zuzolo, president at Global Commodity Analytics.
 "We’re really in some dangerous areas, technically."